xorinzor/xorinzor/README.md

 **xorinzor/xorinzor** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

-I'm Jorin.
+I'm Jorin a.k.a.
+[Xorinzor](https://github.com/sponsors/xorinzor).
 A (hobby) developer / devops engineer from Groningen, The Netherlands.
 Here you will find some of my projects.

 ## Active Projects
  - [Shoutz0r-App](https://github.com/xorinzor/shoutz0r-app) The web application and main logic of shoutz0r